 List previous EM experience

 NOTE: All application materials must be submitted no later than the application deadline.
-Decisions will be made approximately 2 weeks following the application deadline.
+Decisions will be made approximately two weeks following the application deadline.
 Please email firstname.lastname@example.org if you have any questions about the application.

 If you are chosen to participate in the course, you will receive an email that contains detailed registration and payment instructions.
 At this time, information will also be available to assist you in making travel plans.